pravinyo/website/_posts/2026-09-03-agentic-spdd-multi-agent.md

 **Next post:** [Design Patterns for AI-Assisted Development, Part 1: Principles & Creational Patterns →](/posts/design-patterns-part-1/)

-In Module 2's next post, you'll learn the vocabulary that lets you describe structure precisely — and the patterns that prevent AI-generated code from becoming unmaintainable over time.
+In the [Design Patterns](/posts/design-patterns-part-1/) post, you'll learn the vocabulary that lets you describe structure precisely — and the patterns that prevent AI-generated code from becoming unmaintainable over time.